 In participants with chronic, stable HIV infection the frequencies of solicited local and systemic adverse reactions were similar to or lower than those observed for all participants 16 years of age and older.

+In clinical studies, the adverse reactions occurring in <10% of participants 16 through 55 years of age following any dose were injection site redness (9.5%), nausea (1.4%), malaise (0.7%), lymphadenopathy (0.5%), asthenia (0.4%), decreased appetite (0.2%), hyperhidrosis (0.1%), lethargy (0.1%), and night sweats (0.1%).

+In clinical studies, the adverse reactions occurring in <10% of participants 56 years of age and older following any dose were nausea (1.0%), malaise (0.5%), asthenia (0.3%), lymphadenopathy (0.2%), lethargy (0.2%), decreased appetite (0.1%), hyperhidrosis (0.1%), and night sweats (0.1%).

+From an independent report (Kamar N, Abravanel F, Marion O, et al. Three doses of an mRNA Covid-19 vaccine in solid-organ transplant recipients.
+N Engl J Med), in 99 individuals who had undergone various solid organ transplant procedures (heart, kidney, liver, lung, pancreas) 97±8 months previously who received a third vaccine dose, the adverse event profile was similar to that after the second dose and no grade 3 or grade 4 events were reported in recipients who were followed for 1 month following post Dose 3.

 Unsolicited Adverse Events

-Upon issuance of the EUA for COMIRNATY, participants were unblinded to offer placebo participants COMIRNATY.
-Adverse events are reported as incidence rates per 100 person-years to account for the variable exposure since unblinding began in a phased manner for participants in the study.
+Overall 51.1% of participants in the COMIRNATY group and 51.4% of participants in the placebo group had follow-up time between ≥4 months to <6 months after Dose 2 in the blinded placebo-controlled follow-up period with an additional 8.1% and 5.9% with ≥6 months of blinded follow-up time in the COMIRNATY and placebo groups, respectively.

+Participants were unblinded in a phased manner over a period of months to offer placebo participants COMIRNATY.
+At the time of the updated efficacy analysis 54.5% of participants originally randomized to COMIRNATY had ≥6 months of follow-up from Dose 2 and 47.5% of original placebo participants had follow-up time between ≥1 month to <2 months after Dose 2 of COMIRNATY.
 Adverse events detailed below for participants 16 years of age and older are for the placebo-controlled blinded follow-up period up to the participants’ unblinding dates.

+Adverse events occurred in 28.8% of vaccine recipients who had a follow-up period of at least 6 months after Dose 2; 1.6% of the recipients had serious adverse events.

 Serious Adverse Events

-In Study 2, among participants 16 through 55 years of age who had received at least 1 dose of vaccine or placebo (COMIRNATY =12,995; placebo = 13,026), serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported at an incidence rate of 2.1 per 100 person-years among COMIRNATY recipients and 2.4 per 100 person-years among placebo recipients.
-In a similar analysis, in participants 56 years of age and older (COMIRNATY =8931, placebo = 8895), serious adverse events were reported at an incidence rate of 4.9 per 100 person-years among COMIRNATY recipients and 4.6 per 100 person-years among placebo recipients who received at least 1 dose of COMIRNATY or placebo, respectively.
+In Study 2, among participants 16 through 55 years of age who had received at least 1 dose of vaccine or placebo (COMIRNATY =12,995; placebo = 13,026), serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 103 (0.8%) COMIRNATY recipients and 117 (0.9%) placebo recipients.
+In a similar analysis, in participants 56 years of age and older (COMIRNATY =8931, placebo = 8895), serious adverse events were reported by 165 (1.8%) COMIRNATY recipients and 151 (1.7%) placebo recipients who received at least 1 dose of COMIRNATY or placebo, respectively.
 In these analyses, 58.2% of study participants had at least 4 months of follow-up after Dose 2.
-Among participants with confirmed stable HIV infection serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported at an incidence rate of 6.6 per 100 person-years among COMIRNATY recipients and 6.9 per 100 person-years among placebo recipients.
+Among participants with confirmed stable HIV infection serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 2 (2%) COMIRNATY recipients and 2 (2%) placebo recipients.

 There were no notable patterns between treatment groups for specific categories of serious adverse events (including neurologic, neuro-inflammatory, and thrombotic events) that would suggest a causal relationship to COMIRNATY.